ExaWorks/job-api-spec/specification.md

 - [x] distinguish client-facing API from library-facing API

 - [ ] "canceled" or "cancelled"?
+  AM: SAGA uses "CANCELED" as job state, FWIW, as does the whole RCT stack.

 - [ ] Consider adding further exceptions to submit() in order to distinguish between EAGAIN types of errors and others.

-- [ ] Add metadata to JobStatus.
+- [x] Add metadata to JobStatus.
 One important use case we discussed is getting the native job ID when the job becomes QUEUED.
 Flux does this nicely, with a metadata dictionary.
+  AM: changed `getMessage` to `getContext` which returns those meta data.

 - [ ] Add a get_version method/function with a note about version obj vs
 string depending on programming  language